-We encourage our employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human right abuses or infringements in terms of Aspen's whistle-blowers' standard operating procedure.
+We encourage our employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human rights abuses or infringements in terms of Aspen's whistleblowers' standard operating procedure.
 An independently managed anonymous tip-offs hotline is also operated to ensure that these incidents are brought to the Company's attention.
 All reported incidents are formally recorded and reported to the Social & Ethics Committee for consideration.

-During the year, no incidents of discrimination, forced labour or compulsory labour were found to exist in the Group (2017: nil).
+During the year, no incidents of discrimination, forced labour or compulsory labour were found to exist in the Group (2019: nil).
 These aspects are monitored in respect of all business units.
 In addition, there were no reported incidents in the Group where the rights of indigenous people were violated.
 Furthermore, no businesses in the Group have been considered to be at risk of violating human rights which protect against child labour, forced or compulsory labour.

-Employees across the Group are free to exercise their rights to belong to trade unions and collective bargaining councils - at year- end approximately 27.3% of the Group's employees were members of a trade union and approximately 38.6% were represented by collective bargaining councils.
+Employees across the Group are free to exercise their rights to belong to trade unions and collective bargaining councils.
+At year end approximately 24,0% of the Group's employees were members of a trade union and approximately 31,0% were represented by collective bargaining councils (some employees are members of a trade union and are also represented by a collective bargaining council).

-Refer to page 58 of Aspen's Integrated Report for the 2018 financial year for further information regarding the Group's commitment to respecting employee rights.
-Also refer to pages 60 and 61 for further information on our efforts around employee health, wellness and safety.
+Refer to page 91 of Aspen's Integrated Report for the 2020 financial year for further information regarding the Group's commitment to respecting employee rights.
+Also refer to pages 92 and 94 for further information on our efforts around employee health, wellness and safety.